-Try these small but meaningful changes on February 14th to show your appreciation of the environment, and take some steps towards sustainable living.
+Try these small but meaningful changes on 14 February to show your appreciation of your loved ones, and the environment they depend on.

 Try ditching your car for the day and travel by bike, foot or public transport to work, school or a date night.

 Using more sustainable modes of transport not only reduces carbon emissions and cleans the air, but will keep you fit and active whilst saving you money.